-A video of three boys fighting in a classroom at St Hilda’s Secondary School (on Sep 11) has gone viral online.
+A video of three boys fighting and bullying in Singapore school has gone viral.
+The incident occurred in a classroom at St Hilda’s Secondary School (on Sep 11).

 In the video, we see two boys entering a classroom to confront a third boy.

 Bullying in Singapore school: This video might shock you!

 What follows next is shocking.
 The boys are seen kicking and punching each other, and hurling vulgarities.
 At one point, an adult is seen calmly observing the situation, with no real attempt to diffuse the fight.